LuisEduardoR/tileable_texture_and_maps_generator/rendering_test/Rendering Test.md

     Note that this rendering test is very graphically intensive.

-    DirectX 11, 12 or Vulkan API is necessary for running on Windows, Vulkan API is necessary for running on Linux
+    DirectX 11, 12 or Vulkan API is necessary for running on Windows, Vulkan API is necessary for running on Linux.